rreece/rreece.github.io/outline-of-philosophy/invitation.md

     related to epistemological naturalism is a rejection of ontologies to which we do not have demonstrable access *i.e.* supernatural entities, which can be seen as a claim to a type of monism as opposed to dualism about ontology.
-    At least, it is a claim that science should be guiding in what we claim there is.
+    At the least, it is a claim that science should be guiding in what we claim there is.

 At its simplest, perhaps [naturalism](http://rreece.github.io/outline-of-philosophy/naturalism.html) can be summarized as a rejection of *a priori* speculation